Revolver was a revolution for Rock & Roll.

 If you’ve never listened closely to “Rain”, check out the extremely effective and unusual drumming by Ringo Starr.
 It’s doubtful any other drummer could have come up with anything so perfect for the song.

 For the first time, a George Harrison song, “Taxman”, was the lead track on a Beatles album.
-The song lyrics are in response to the English government taking 95% of their money when they entered the highest tax bracket.
+The song lyrics are in response to the English government taking over 90% of their money when they entered the highest tax bracket.
 “Taxman” is a rocking song, with excellent guitar solos by Harrison and McCartney.
 George also wrote “Love You To”, which featured extensive use of Indian instruments, and “I Want To Tell You”.
 The latter is a good song, but the prominent dissonant piano notes usually caused me to move the turntable needle to the next song.
-For me, that arrangement choice is the only real flaw of the entire album.
+For me, that arrangement choice is the only flaw of the entire album.

 “Yellow Submarine” and “Eleanor Rigby” were the only singles released from the album, and they were on the same 45.
 Paul McCartney says “Yellow Submarine” was always meant as a children’s sing-a-long song, and doesn’t have any unusual meanings as sometimes speculated.
 When McCartney played his unfinished song for Donovan, the singer/songwriter gave McCartney the line “Sky of blue, sea of green”.